Guide: Glastonbury tickets 2019

 If you want to be extra tactical, get a coach ticket from a smaller city.
 London is always the busiest, so if you don’t mind a protracted journey, book coach tickets from Oxford, Reading or wherever else you're willing to travel.
 The full list of coach pick up points is here.

 With a little organisation, it is entirely possible to book this autumn for a weekend of summer hedonism.
-Take note of our tried and tested tactics and be ready for the surge that is Standard Entry booking....
-Make sure you set your alarm: tickets go on sale at 9am on Sunday 9 October.
+Take note of our tried and tested tactics and be ready for the surge that is Standard Entry booking...
+Make sure you set your alarm: tickets go on sale at 9am on Sunday 7 October.

 Keep calm and keep on hitting that refresh button on your browser until you're lucky enough to get through.
 Persistence, in our experience, pays off.

 If you miss out on the October booking date, don't panic.
-Resale for coach + ticket packages will take place on 6PM BST on Thursday 20 April, followed by a resale of general admission tickets at 9AM BST on Sunday 23 April.
+Resale for coach + ticket packages will take place in April 2019.

 Good luck and (hopefully) happy camping!